-Situated in Melbourne’s unique shopping destination, St. Collins Lane, Runya’s Room invites you into charming and cultivated glimpse into a 1970’s Parisian tea house, with a casual High Tea.
+Situated in Melbourne’s unique shopping destination, St. Collins Lane, Runya’s Room invites you in to a charming and cultivated glimpse of a 1970’s Parisian tea house, with a casual High Tea.

 Runya’s Room plays host to traditional High Tea and a range of Middle Eastern ad European inspired dishes.
 Tucked away from the bustling city streets of Melbourne, Runya’s Room, provides a warm yet relaxed welcome from their team.
 The champagne high tea is served with Veuve Clicquot, and a pot of Harney & Sons tea or coffee.

 Runya’s Room exudes elegance with a pressed tin roof, warm pink fittings, and eye-catching window displays, making for an ambient and visually pleasing dining experience.
 It’s premier location in the heart of Melbourne provides the perfect afternoon tea venue to relax and unwind after a long day exploring all of the city’s delights.
 However, its small location means a long walk without a toilet facility being available.

 Upon arrival we were sat in an intimate (but ultimately very small) nook with staff ensuring everything was set to perfection (but without linen on the table).
 We were promptly presented with the traditional High Tea; a three-tier stand showcasing an exotic array of hot and cold canapes on the top tier, a selection of sandwiches in the middle tier, and brightly coloured sweets on the bottom tier, with a side serving of scones with jam and vanilla cream.